destagia/luxembourg/README.md

 - protobuf 2.6.1
 - six 1.10.0

-All dependency will be installed with `requirements.txt`, executing the following command.
+All dependencies will be installed with `requirements.txt`, executing the following command.

 ```shell
 $ pip install -r requirements.txt